-According to the lawyer from RKP & Associates, the cease and desist notice to Swiggy and FreeCharge has been made in accordance to section 27 of the Trademark Act; and sections 481 (using a false property mark), 482 (punishment for using a false property mark) and 483 (counterfeiting a property mark used by another) of the Indian Penal Code (IPC).
+According to a lawyer from RKP & Associates, the cease and desist notices to Swiggy and FreeCharge have been made in accordance to section 27 of the Trademark Act; and sections 481 (using a false property mark), 482 (punishment for using a false property mark) and 483 (counterfeiting a property mark used by another) of the Indian Penal Code (IPC).

 “There are other sections as well, we are not disclosing that as of now,” the lawyer said.

 It has called upon the two companies to “cease and desist from using any other name or mark which can be said to be deceptively to that of the Player in any manner whatsoever and pay an amount of Indian Rupees One Crore to Our Client as a compensation.”

 Speaking to Inc42, Tuhin Mishra, MD of Baseline Ventures, said, “There is no problem on congratulating a player or an athlete or any talent.
 The issue is, when you use that congratulatory message and on top of that brand attribute links to the success of the talent, then obviously, it would be inflicting into someone’s right or is potential to hurt.
 We needed to deflect.
 We cannot have brands or companies trying to use this kind of ambush marketing communication.”